noarfarber/noarfarber/README.md

 I'm a Makers Academy graduate, currently looking for my first role as a software developer.

-- 🔭 I’m currently focussing on learning React
+- 🔭 I’m currently focussing on learning TypeScript
-- 🌱 I’m currently working on [React Hiking App](https://github.com/noarfarber/React-Hiking-App)
+- 🌱 I’m currently working on
 - 🤝 Connect with me on [LinkedIn](https://www.linkedin.com/in/noa-farber-69b90912a/)
 - 📝 Find my CV [here](https://github.com/noarfarber/CV)